mle86/hi/README.md

   This is the default.
-  Note that the program is unaware of locales and can only compare plain ASCII letters (**A**..**Z**) case-insensitivly; all other characters will be compared byte-for-byte.
+  Note that the program is unaware of locales and can only compare plain ASCII letters (**A**..**Z**) case-insensitively; all other characters will be compared byte-for-byte.
 * **-I**, **--case-sensitive**
   Enable case-sensitive matching.
   The opposite of **-i**.